 The Bachelor of Science degree in Communication Sciences and Disorders is a pre-professional degree in preparation for graduate studies in Speech-Language Pathology.
 The undergraduate curriculum includes a free-standing major with no minor field requirements.
 This degree may also be used to obtain a SLP-A license, which allows the student to provide services in the public school setting.
 At the completion of the undergraduate degree, other possible career options may include medical sales or medical publications, or the pursuit of a master's degree in other fields closely related to speech-language pathology (i.e. other health science or health care field, pre-med. or medical school, and special education).

 The Master of Science degree in Speech-Language Pathology is the minimum requirement for independent professional practice in the field.
 Students who are awarded the M.S. degree must meet all academic and clinical practicum requirements for the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA) certification.
 They must also obtain a Texas SLP license if they wish to practice in Texas.
 The M.S.
-Degree Plan requires 2 years of academic and clinical preparation, typically beginning the summer before their first fall semester and continuing for two full years culminating with graduation in May.
-Graduate admission requirements: Candidates for the master's degree program in speech-language pathology are admitted one time each year in the summer.
+Degree Plan requires 2 years of academic and clinical preparation, typically beginning the summer before their first fall semester and continues for two full years culminating with graduation in May.

 Student Discrimination Policy